kalm42/kyle-melton.com/content/blog/2021-02-questions-to-answer-when-learning-a-new-language.md

     }
   }
 }
-parentVariable.prop.method() // 'Hi Kyle', because this is inherrited
+parentVariable.prop.method() // 'Hi Kyle', because this is inherited
 ```

 90. What is assignment by value?
     a.
-When assigning a variable a value by value a chunk of memory gets assigned to the variable and that chunck of memory is populated with whatever the value is.
+When assigning a variable a value by value a chunk of memory gets assigned to the variable and that chunk of memory is populated with whatever the value is.
-91. What is assignment by referrence?
+91. What is assignment by reference?
     a.
-When assigning a variable a value by referrence the variable does not get a chunck of memory allocated for it.
+When assigning a variable a value by reference the variable does not get a chunk of memory allocated for it.
 Instead it gets a reference to an existing chunk of memory.
-Modifications to that chunck of memory affect all variables referencing that chunk of memory.
+Modifications to that chunk of memory affect all variables referencing that chunk of memory.